Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Introduction

 To study when non-monotonicity can occur, we first focus on a stylized setup that permits closed-form calculations of the social welfare at equilibrium (Section \ref{sec:theory}).
 Using this characterization, in three concrete binary classification setups, we show that the equilibrium social welfare can be non-monotonic in Bayes risk.
 In particular, we vary representations along three axes---the per-representation Bayes risks, the noise level of representations, and the dimension of the data representations---and exhibit non-monotonicity in each case (Figure \ref{fig:main}).

 Going beyond the stylized setup of Section \ref{sec:theory}, in Section \ref{sec:linear} we consider linear function classes and demonstrate empirically that the social welfare can be non-monotonic in the data representation quality.
-We consider a binary image classification task on CIFAR-10 where data representations are obtained from the last-layer representations of AlexNet, VGG16, ResNet18, ResNet34, and ResNet50, pretrained on ImageNet.
-Better representations (as measured by Bayes risk) can again perform worse under competition (Figure \ref{fig:other}).
+We consider binary and 10-class image classification tasks on CIFAR-10 where data representations are obtained from the last-layer representations of AlexNet, VGG16, ResNet18, ResNet34, and ResNet50, pretrained on ImageNet.
+Better representations (as measured by Bayes risk) can again perform worse under competition (Figures \ref{fig:other} and \ref{fig:10class}).
 We also consider synthetic data where we can vary representation quality more systematically, again finding ubiquitous non-monotonicities.

 Altogether, our results demonstrate that the classical setting of a single model-provider can be a poor proxy for understanding multiple competing model-providers.
 This suggest that caution is needed when inferring that increased social welfare necessarily follows from the continuing trend towards improvements in predictive accuracy in machine learning models.
 Machine learning researchers and regulators should evaluate methods in environments with competing model-providers in order to reasonably assess the implications of raw performance improvements for social welfare.